xIntern/streamdeck-scrolling-text/README.md

 A simple Stream Deck plugin that displays scrolling text on a key.
 Supports loop and bounce modes, adjustable speed, direction, and pause after each scroll.

+### This is a POC and may at any time be changed or removed without notice

 ## Features
 - Scrolls custom text on a Stream Deck key
 - Loop or bounce scrolling modes